Bangui, Ilocos Norte: History

 The earliest known inhabitants of Bangui were the Itneg (Tinguians), Samtoy (Ilocano) settlers, and Malay traders.
 These groups initially established settlements in areas now known as Baruyen, originally called Bacruyen (meaning "to carry"), and Banban, formerly known as Bamban (meaning "split bamboo").

 In 1572, Spanish conquistador Juan de Salcedo led an expedition to Northern Luzon to pacify the local population.
 Upon his arrival in the area, Salcedo and his men introduced Western culture and Christianity, resulting in the construction of churches, some of which remain standing to this day.

 In 1786, a Spanish merchant named Francisco Fernandez was appointed as Gobernadorcillo of the area.
 Fernandez organized local residents into vigilant groups to defend against Moro pirates, who frequently raided coastal settlements.
 A Spanish church in Taguiporo was destroyed during one such raid.
 These local fighters adopted the name "Bangi," derived from a type of edible seaweed abundant in the area.
 The term "Bangi" was later adapted by the Spanish as "Bangui," which became the official name of the municipality.
+The 1818 census noted there were 1,449 native families and 5 Spanish-Filipino families in Bangui.

 With the arrival of the Americans in 1901, the spelling of the town's name was changed from "Bangi" to "Bangui" to give it a more euphonic sound.
 By 1913, Bangui was officially recognized as a municipality under American governance.
 The Americans constructed a road connecting Laoag and Cagayan, facilitating trade between the Cagayan Valley and the Ilocos Region.
 They also introduced public education, established barrios, and developed a lumber industry in Baruyen, where gold, asbestos, and manganese were mined.

 During the Japanese occupation of the Philippines, many residents of Bangui evacuated to the mountains.
 Some became guerrilla fighters, while others engaged in subsistence farming.

 Following the end of World War II, the Philippines gained independence on July 4, 1946, under American legislation.
 In 1954, Pagudpud, originally a barrio of Bangui, was established as a separate municipality through Executive Order No. 13, issued by President Ramon Magsaysay.

 Bangui was one of the municipalities in the Ilocos region where various human rights violations were documented during the martial law era, despite public perception that the region was supportive of the Marcos administration.
 Eight farmers in Bangui are documented to have been "salvaged" in 1984.
 That same year, three indigenous community members in Vintar, and a number of farmers from the towns of Vintar, Dumalneg, Solsona, Marcos and Piddig were also documented to have been tortured.

 The Bangui Wind Farm project of NorthWind Power Development Corp.
 (NorthWind) began commercial operations in 2005 and eventually became a major tourist site for Bangui.
 Ayala-owned AC Energy eventually took over Northwind and of the Bangui Wind Farm in 2017, acquiring a total of 67.79% of Northwind stocks.

 Today, Bangui continues to thrive as a municipality with its unique history and cultural heritage preserved through the generations.